Enhance your skills

 Develop the skills, confidence and connections to accelerate your career.

 The programme fosters an understanding of the main geographical trends in the world today, along with the analytical skills needed to study spatial change.
-You will examine the changing nature of spaces and places, the relationship between society and space, and the role of the state.
+You'll examine the changing nature of spaces and places, the relationship between society and space, and the role of the state.
 Placing local and national issues in a global context, we cover topics from environmental change in the UK, and economic and social change in Wales, to regional and international development.

-You will gain an understanding of global, national and local processes of change, key environmental, social, cultural, political and economic trends and the role that planning plays in shaping their effects on different places.
+You'll gain an understanding of global, national and local processes of change, key environmental, social, cultural, political and economic trends and the role that planning plays in shaping their effects on different places.
 While, detailed case study work through field study visits, away days and projects will give you an appreciation of transnational spatial change.

 Recognising how competitive the job market is for graduates, the programme has been specifically designed to provide you with the key employability skills to help kickstart your career and make your mark in your chosen field.